 Microsoft Entra Connect vs. Microsoft Identity Manager (MIM) vs. something else (third party or custom)?
 Save yourself a lot of headache now and in the future and go with Microsoft Entra Connect.
 There are all kinds of smarts in this tool to address peculiar customer configurations and ongoing innovations.

 Some edge cases that may drive towards a more complex architecture:

 - I have multiple AD forests without network connectivity between these.
 There's a new option called Cloud Provisioning.

 - I don't have Active Directory, nor do I want to install it.
-Azure AD Connect can be configures to sync from LDAP (partner may be required).
+Microsoft Entra Connect can be configures to sync from LDAP (partner may be required).

 - I need to provision the same objects to multiple tenants.
 This scenario isn't technically supported but depends on definition of "same."

 Should I customize default synchronization rules (filter objects, change attributes, alternate login ID, and so on)?
 Avoid it!
 An identity platform is only as valuable as the services that use it.
 While you can do all kinds of nutty configurations, to answer this question you need to look at the impact on applications.
 If you filter mail-enabled objects, then the GAL for online services will be incomplete; if the application relies on specific attributes, filtering these will have unpredictable impact; and so on.
 It's not an identity team decision.